lockedinspace/letme/README.md

 ## Documentation

-Learn more about letme, [go to the complete documentation](https://lockedinspace.com/letme/index.html ).
+Learn more about letme: [visit the complete and most up-to-date documentation](https://lockedinspace.com/letme/index.html ).

 ## Why letme
 As AWS cloud administrators, we have found that:

-1. **It is not easy to manage** credentials from different accounts and **follow AWS best practices** at the same time.
+1. **It is not easy to manage** credentials for different accounts and **follow AWS best practices** at the same time.

-2. Every team had a different tool to do the same task, we wanted a centralized way to manage credentials.
+2. There is no common way to define the process of obtaining/updating/managing those credentials, **we wanted a centralized way to manage credentials**.

 3. No more _"On my local computer works."_ since we implemented a centralized way to obtain and manage credentials.